-Download: Microsoft Word (Free) on the Play Store
+Download: Microsoft Word (Free)

-Download: Microsoft Excel (Free) on the Play Store
+Download: Microsoft Excel (Free)

 For all the to-do list apps, calendar apps, and grocery list apps that there are in the Play Store, Cozi does the best job of bringing them all together into one cohesive app.
 Plus, as it’s designed for families, it’s easy to share with all members of your household.